How to remove ‘noindex’ detected in ‘robots’ meta tag

 wordpress

-To remove the ‘noindex’ directive from the ‘robots’ meta tag in a WordPress website, you can follow these steps:
+To remove the ‘noindex’ tag directive from the ‘robots’ meta tag in a WordPress website, you can follow these steps:

-1. Check your SEO plugin settings: If you are using an SEO plugin like Yoast SEO, All in One SEO, or Rank Math, check the plugin settings to ensure that the ‘noindex’ directive is not being added by the plugin.
-These plugins often have options to control the ‘robots’ meta tag for individual pages or the entire site.
+If you are using an SEO plugin like Yoast SEO, All in One SEO, or Rank Math, check the plugin settings to ensure that the ‘noindex’ directive is not being added by the plugin.
+These plugins often have options to control the robots.txt file meta tag for individual pages or the entire site.

 For example, in Yoast SEO: